9 Neural Networks

 - Explain the basic architecture of a neural network.

-- Explain the role of back-propagation and gradient descent.
+- Explain the role of back-propagation and gradient descent in training.

 - Describe a Convolutional Neural Network.